YiWaiChow/leaguetool/README.md

 # leaguetool
-just a league of legend champ selector
+just a league of legend champ selector\
+currently support up to champions with name starting with a-b

 **milestone**